The Unveiling of Jesus Christ

 It is evident that the false woman identified with Babylon is altogether a figure of speech.
 We are told also that the waters on which she is seated are figures of peoples and crowds and nations and languages (17:15).

 The woman herself is definitely described as "the great city which has a kingdom over the kings of the earth."
 Here we must pause.
 This woman has been explained in so many ways, all of which are contrary to and subversive of God's own explanation, that it will be difficult for us to believe God and reject what has been so loudly trumpeted in our ears by learned and godly men.
 No one will deny that Luther was a good man but that is no reason why all his words were infallible.
 His hatred of Rome led him to use every weapon he could find against the Papacy.
 And the Church of Rome must not be confounded with a city.
-It is a religious system, having it headquarters chiefly at Rome, but the city is not itself under the Pope's jurisdiction.
+It is a religious system, having its headquarters chiefly in Rome, but the city is not itself under the Pope's jurisdiction.
 It has been ruled by a Jew for many years.
 We must look elsewhere for a city having a sovereignty over the kings of the earth.
 And it is evident that this city is not Rome but Babylon.
 There is absolutely no reason for calling any other city Babylon than the one on the banks of the Euphrates, the city which alone has witnessed three world empires.
 Even Pagan Rome never ruled over all the earth, for it never ruled over Babylon.
 Babylon, then, is literal: its figure is the scarlet woman.

 In blessed contrast with the gaudy strumpet, the wife of the Lambkin is clothed in clean shining cambric, for the cambric is the just rewards of the saints.
 So we are not at all sure that the saints in the millennium will go about dressed in white any more than that the heavenly hosts will always wear that color!
 The garments are figurative, expressing the just rewards which they receive (19:8).